amprokop/bill-similarity-pipeline/README.md

 A set of Prefect flows to compre bills and surface similar bills using ElasticSearch index and cosine similarity calculations of TFIDF weighted vectors.

+There are currently three flows:

+- Generating the vector representation for the USLM files for the last three Congresses (115, 116, 117)
+- Saving cosine similarity scores for a group of bills
+- Taking a particular bill, turning it into a vector, and comparing it to 30 other bills

 ## Startup instructions

 ### Install requirements